 If you believe you have been the victim of a scam, you should file a complaint with the Federal Trade Commission (FTC).
-Visit the FTC's online complaint assistant https://www.ftccomplaintassistant.gov/ or call 1-877-FTC-HELP (1-877-382-4357) for assistance in English or Spanish.
+Visit the FTC's online Complaint Assistant or call 1-877-FTC-HELP (1-877-382-4357) for assistance in English or Spanish.